eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 above, under Linux it is probably just a matter of calling cmake and make.
 For the python bindings you will get a libsumo.py and a _libsumo.so (or .pyd on Windows).
-If you place them somewhere on your python path you should be able to use them like that:
+If you place them somewhere on your python path you should be able to use them as described below.

 # Using libsumo